gholness1/CarND-LaneLines-P1/writeup_template.md

 linear fit (polynomial of degree 1) on each set to get the parameters of the line describing the left lane and right lane.
 Then, I took the domain for the x-values for the left-lane and right-lane edges and used these to extrapolate using the equation for the left and right lane lines returned from the linear fit.
-When draw the lane lines, I widen the line-width for the red visualization of the lane lines.
+When drawing the lane lines, I widen the line-width for the red visualization of the lane lines.

 Applying my code to the video required a little bit of tinkering with parameters for the